Durant leads Warriors to win in return to Oklahoma City

+OKLAHOMA CITY (AP) -- After a roller-coaster of emotions surrounding his return to Oklahoma City, Kevin Durant was glad to come out with a win and move on.

-OKLAHOMA CITY (AP) -- Kevin Durant scored 34 points while being booed throughout his return to Oklahoma City, and the Golden State Warriors beat the Thunder 130-114 in a chippy game on Saturday night.
+Durant scored 34 points while being booed throughout the night, and the Golden State Warriors beat the Thunder 130-114 in a chippy game on Saturday night.

 It was Durant's first game back since he left the Thunder after eight seasons in Oklahoma City to join the rival Warriors as a free agent last summer.
 The crowd jeered him loudly during pregame warmups, starter introductions and whenever he touched the ball.

+''Basketball is fun in general, especially in an environment like this,'' Durant said. ''The crowd was amazing.
+They were loud - as loud as I've ever heard them.''

+Russell Westbrook did it all for the Thunder with 47 points, 11 rebounds and eight assists.
+In the end, Golden State's depth and balance were too much.
+Stephen Curry and Klay Thompson both scored 26 points for the Warriors.

 Emotions ran high throughout the game.
-At one point in the third quarter, Durant and Oklahoma City's Russell Westbrook yelled at each other as they walked toward their benches during a timeout.
-Later in the third quarter, Oklahoma City's Andre Roberson fouled Durant hard, and the two got in each other's faces and were called for double technicals.
+At one point in the third quarter, Durant and Westbrook yelled at each other as they walked toward their benches during a timeout.

 Oklahoma City kept it close early, but the Warriors gained their footing late in the first quarter.
 Golden State made 16 of 22 field goals in the second quarter, and Durant's dunk with four seconds left in the first half gave the Warriors a 73-50 lead at the break.
 The 43 points by the Warriors in the second quarter were a season high.